Lansoprazole, Amoxicillin and Clarithromycin

 H. pylori Eradication to Reduce the Risk of Duodenal Ulcer Recurrence

-The recommended adult oral dose is 30 mg lansoprazole delayed-release capsules, 1 g amoxicillin, and 500 mg clarithromycin administered together twice daily (morning and evening) for 10 or 14 days (see INDICATIONS AND USAGE).
+The recommended adult oral dose is 30 mg lansoprazole, 1 g amoxicillin, and 500 mg clarithromycin administered together twice daily (morning and evening) for 10 or 14 days (see INDICATIONS AND USAGE).

 How is Lansoprazole, Amoxicillin and Clarithromycin Supplied